-Well, many tech behemoths seasonally conduct coding challenges that witness programmers participating from all around the globe.
-The main idea of coding challenges is to give programmers a chance to solve complex engineering problems and compete for rewards and cash prizes.
+Did you know that coding challenges are a great way to become an accomplished coder and land your dream job?
+Many tech behemoths seasonally conduct coding challenges that attract programmers from all around the globe.
+The main idea of coding challenges is to give coders a chance to solve complex engineering problems and compete for rewards and cash prizes.

 Google hires developers based on their ability to solve coding problems.
-The two main technical rounds at Google’s interview — the Coding assignment and the Onsite - test engineers on core data structures and algorithms.
+The two main technical rounds at Google’s interview — the Coding assignment and the Onsite, test engineers on core data structures and algorithms.

-What exactly are coding challenges?
+- What are coding challenges?

 Google’s Coding Challenges

 Participating in Google’s coding challenges helps you get noticed by recruiters.
-It isn’t that Google is going to hire you if you end up among the finalists or the top 3% in the competition.
+There’s no guarantee that Google would hire you if you end up among the finalists or the top 3% in the competition.
 You could, however, land a coding interview with Google for a developer/engineer position.

 The Google Code Jam

-Tips to Prepare for Google’s Coding Challenges
+How to Prepare for Google Coding Challenges

-- Familiarize yourself with concepts around algorithms and data structures.
-Adequate knowledge in database management, API and distributed systems is an added advantage.
+Familiarize yourself with concepts around algorithms and data structures.
+Adequate knowledge in database management, API, and distributed systems is an added advantage.

-- Practice coding problems everyday for at least a month leading up to the challenge.
-Practicing numerous problems helps build your problem-solving skills and become a better engineer, helping you crack tough coding interviews not just at Google but other top technology firms like Facebook, Amazon, apple and Netflix.
+- Practice coding problems every day for at least a month leading up to the challenge.
+Practicing numerous problems helps build your problem-solving skills and become a better engineer, helping you crack tough coding interviews not just at Google but other top technology firms like Facebook, Amazon, Apple, and Netflix.

-- Pick an Object Oriented Programming language.
-You must be able to code algorithms in Python, C++ or Java.
+- Pick an object-oriented programming language.
+You must be able to code algorithms in Python, C++, or Java.